VirtoCommerce/vc-docs/platform/user-guide/docs/catalog/managing-products.md

 1. Follow steps 1-3 from the instruction above.
 1. In the **Categories and items** blade, click the required product.

+    !!! tip
+        In this step, you can copy the current URL and paste it into a new window to open the desired product immediately.

 1. The product details may be logically divided into two parts:

 	* Fields and toggles: